royandugu/Vue-learnings/README.md

 ## Newsletter and newsletter renderer
 This is where we hydrate the necessary js for the form only when visible.
 Like the validation code and all that.

+## Variable sharing in vue
+The provide function must be called in a parent component and inject must be used in a descendant component.
+Provide ko through we make that variable avaliable and then inject ko through access garne.
+Bascially parent component mah provide hunxa tesbata child mah pathaune.